SAP-samples/btp-dc-samples/docs/hanacloud/setup_hanacloud_central.md

 5. Booster Step 3: Configure Subaccount

-    You cannot de-select any Entitlements.
+    - You cannot de-select any Entitlements.

-    Provide a name for your Subaccount, select a Provider and a Region (next to you).
+    - Provide a name for your Subaccount
+    - Select a Provider and a Region (next to you)

-    Provide a unique name for your Subdomain or keep the prefilled value.
+    - Subdomain: Keep the generated value or provide a unique name for your subdomain

     Click "Next".